nolar/kopf/README.md

 # Kubernetes Operator Pythonic Framework (Kopf)

-**Kopf** -- "Kubernetes Operator Pythonic Framework" -- a framework and a library to make Kubernetes operators development easier, just in few lines of Python code.
+**Kopf** —Kubernetes Operator Pythonic Framework— is a framework and a library to make Kubernetes operators development easier, just in few lines of Python code.

 The main goal is to bring the Domain-Driven Design to the infrastructure level,